.

 Tim Horton Children's Ranch

-Nestled in the front range of the Canadian Rockies, the Tim Horton Children’s Ranch is home to 60 horses during the summer months – wranglers on horseback greet campers and run alongside arriving buses.
+Nestled in the foothills of the Canadian Rockies, bordering Banff National Park and an hour west of Calgary, the Tim Horton Children’s Ranch is home to over 60 horses during the summer months – wranglers on horseback greet campers and run alongside arriving buses.

 Camp Features: